-Understand data-form layout in Microsoft PowerApps
+Understand data-form layout for canvas apps in PowerApps

 In this tutorial, we'll walk through the steps to create this form.
 We'll also look at some advanced topics, such as dynamic sizing of fields to fill available space.

 Before you start

 If you're new to PowerApps (or have only generated apps automatically), you'll want to build an app from scratch before you dive into this topic.
 By building an app from scratch, you'll become familiar with required concepts, such as adding data sources and controls, that are mentioned but not explained in this topic.